meetkabeershah/meetkabeershah.github.io/about.md

 This is my [avatar](https://gravatar.com).

-My work experience spans from [healthcare](http://www.nextservices.com/) to [business outsourcing](http://serco.com/).

 I started writing this blog for a more selfish reason - to track the way I think.
 To refer back and re-inforce the commitments I make.
-I'll write this blog, until **#RocketToTheMoon** goes 100% out of **&beta;**.

-And yes, I don't like honeymoon periods.